 The War on Terror is the current setting for a lot of Present Day media, although how much it features in a given work of media varies considerably.

-Furthermore, some 300,000+ foreign civilians have died during the course of the war, though most of these were not killed by USA or NATO troops or fire-support (artillery bombardments and air-strikes) but rather in the civil disorder which resulted after the Afghan and Iraqi regimes were toppled.
-The USA's handling of the situation in Iraq which, under Saddam Hussein's dictatorship, had been an old Cold-War Ally of the USA against Iran was particularly poor by all accounts; the country essentially went totally ungoverned for several months, and the delicate peace that had been maintained only by the brutality of Hussein's secular police state dissolved amidst violence note that was not formal or organized enough to merit the term 'civil war'.
+Some 300,000+ foreign civilians have died during the course of the war, though most of these were not killed by USA or NATO troops or fire-support (artillery bombardments and air-strikes) but rather in the civil disorder which resulted after the Afghan and Iraqi regimes were toppled.
+The USA's handling of the situation in Iraq — which, under Saddam Hussein's dictatorship, had been an old Cold-War Ally of the USA against Iran — was particularly poor by all accounts; the country essentially went totally ungoverned for several months, and the delicate peace that had been maintained only by the brutality of Hussein's secular police state dissolved amidst violence note that was not formal or organized enough to merit the term 'civil war'.
 At least Kurdistan stayed safe.

-Compare with Defcon Five, which has more clearly defined, though ignorantly inverted readiness levels.
+Compare with Defcon 5, which has more clearly defined, though ignorantly inverted readiness levels.
 Contrast with The Vietnam War, for the USA's last experience of "asymmetric warfare", with a much more impressive death-toll (at some ten-plus times greater) to boot.
-Contrast also the much less bloody Boer War for another good example of an asymmetric war one that has since been called "The British Empire's Vietnam". note See also the unsuccessful "war" on drugs.
+Contrast also the much less bloody Boer War for another good example of an asymmetric war — one that has since been called "The British Empire's Vietnam". note See also the unsuccessful "war" on drugs.

 If you're looking for the actual documentary called 9/11, it's here.